-Halo identification R vir (Mpc) $\frac{M{\rm vir}}{(10^{15}M{\odot})}$ $T{\rm MW}$ (10 K) $L{\rm X}$ (10 erg s -1 ) y (10 -4 )

-A 3.25 1.89 0.69 2.08 1.82

-B 3.18 1.79 0.70 1.33 1.37

-C 2.78 1.19 0.46 1.26 1.04

-D 2.58 0.95 0.55 1.42 1.59

-also in the following analysis we restrict ourself to a zoom of the high-resolution region (ZHR) of dimensions $30 \times 30 \times 50 \text{ Mpc}^3$ .
-This sub-box contains all the filaments connecting the four main halos within the supercluster region.
+The distribution of DM and gas inside the simulated supercluster region is quite complex.
+This is already evident in Fig. 1, where we present projected maps obtained from the results of the final output of the simulation, corresponding to redshift z = 0.
+Only in the left-hand column, we displayed the whole HR region (i.e. $50 \times$ $50 \times 70 \text{ Mpc}^3$) to give a better impression how the supercluster is embedded within its environment.
+In the other columns and also in the following analysis, we restrict ourself to a zoom of the highresolution region (ZHR) of dimensions $30 \times 30 \times 50$ Mpc3.
+This subbox contains all the filaments connecting the four main haloes within the supercluster region.
 The different rows correspond to the three different cartesian projections.
-In the left column, each dot represents a halo containing at least 30 (DM+gas) particles, i.e. with a mass larger than about $5 \times 10^{10} M{\odot}$ .
-In the same plots the circles show the positions (and virial radii) of the four most massive galaxy clusters belonging to the supercluster, which are identifi ed by the letters A to D, starting from the most massive object.
-In Table 1 we summarize the main properties of these four clusters computed inside the virial radius, $R{\rm vir}$ (defined by using the overdensity threshold dictated by the spherical top-hat model; see e.g. Eke et al. 1996): the virial mass, $M{vir}$ ; the mass-weighted temperature, TMW; the X-ray luminosity computed in the [0.1-10 keV] energy band, $(L_X)$ ; the central value of the Compton-y parameter produced by the SZ effect (averaged over the three different Cartesian projections).
-Each of these four objects is very well resolved containing inside the virial radius between $1 \times 10^6$ and $2 \times 10^6$ particles, depending on their mass.
-The methods applied to compute the last two 'observables' will be briefly described in the following Sect.
-5. Notice that in this paper we prefer to use the massweighted estimator of the temperature because it is more related to the energetics involved in the process of structure formation.
-As shown in earlier papers (Mathiesen & Evrard 2001; Mazzotta et al. 2004; Gardini et al. 2004; Rasia et al. 2005), the application of the emission-weighted temperature, even if it was originally introduced to extract from hydrodynamical simulations values directly comparable to the observational spectroscopic measurements, introduces systematic biases when the structures are thermally complex, such as in the supercluster region considered here.
+In the left-hand column, each dot represents a halo containing at least 30 (DM + gas) particles, that is, with a mass larger than about 5×10^{10} M{\odot}.
+In the same plots, the circles show the positions (and virial radii) of the four most massive galaxy clusters belonging to the supercluster, which are identified by the letters A to D, starting from the most massive object.
+In Table 1, we summarize the main properties of these four clusters computed inside the virial radius, R{vir} (defined by using the overdensity threshold dictated by the spherical top-hat model; see e.g. Eke, Cole & Frenk 1996): the virial mass, $M{\rm vir}$; the massweighted temperature, T{MW} ; the X-ray luminosity computed in the [0.1-10 keV] energy band, (L_x) ; the central value of the Compton-y parameter produced by the SZ effect (averaged over the three different Cartesian projections).
+Each of these four objects is very well resolved containing inside the virial radius between 1×10^6 and 2×10^{6} particles, depending on their mass.
+The methods applied to compute the last two 'observables' will be briefly described in the following Section 5.
+Note that in this paper we prefer to use the mass-weighted estimator of the temperature because it is more related to the energetics involved in the process of structure formation.
+As shown in earlier papers (Mathiesen & Evrard 2001; Gardini et al. 2004; Mazzotta et al. 2004; Rasia et al. 2005), the application of the emission-weighted temperature, even if it was originally introduced to extract from hydrodynamical simulations values directly comparable to the observational spectroscopic measurements, introduces systematic biases when the structures are thermally complex, such as in the supercluster region considered here.

-The panels in the central and right columns of Fig. 1 are the projected maps for the gas density and mass-weighted temperature, respectively.
-In these cases the displayed region (ZHR) corresponds to the rectangles marked in the panels on the left.
-From the gas distribution, it is easy to recognize the positions of the four massive clusters, where the projected density can be larger than $10^{-2}$ g cm-2.
-At the same locations, also the temperature maps have the highest values, with $T \ge 5 \times 10^7$ K. In all projections than the thermal structures of the clusters named B and D appear as overlapping because of their small projected distance.
-Looking at the distributions of both haloes and gas, the presence of the so-called cosmic web is evident, i.e. elongated structures (one- or two-dimensional bridges) connecting the main viri- 4 K. Dolag et al.
+The panels in the central and right-hand columns of Fig. 1 are the projected maps for the gas density and mass-weighted temperature, respectively.
+In these cases, the displayed region (ZHR) corresponds to the rectangles marked in the panels on the left-hand side.
+From the gas distribution, it is easy to recognize the positions of the four massive clusters, where the projected density can be larger than 10^{-2} g cm-2.
+At the same locations, also the temperature maps have the highest values, with $T \ge 5 \times 10^7$ K. In all projections, the thermal structures of the clusters named B and D appear as overlapping because of their small projected distance.